LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `path_url_prefixes(PathPrefix, CodeURLPrefix, DocURLPrefix)`
 	code and documenting URL prefixes for a path prefix used when generating cluster, library, file, and entity links (atoms; no default)
 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
-	default URL code and documenting URL prefixes used when generating cluster, file, and entity links (atoms; defaults are `''`)
+	default URL code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; defaults are `''`)
 - `omit_path_prefixes(Prefixes)`
 	omit common path prefixes when printing directory paths (a list of atoms; default is `[]`)
 - `relation_labels(Boolean)`